 The LLB Group has installed two uniform appraisal processes – the “Performance Management Process” (PMP) and the “People Development Process” (PDP) – to support the systematic further development of its staff as skilled employees, managers and individuals.

 - The PMP is used to link Group objectives with individual staff objectives.
-The process has been institutionalised across the company and it works for employees and managers alike, irrespective of their function.
+The process has been institutionalised across the company and it works for employees and managers alike, irrespective of their position.

 - The main focus of the PDP is on the competences that LLB needs to achieve the objectives set in the StepUp2020 strategy (2016 to end-2020).
-In 2014, Group Human Resources, together with the operating units, created five “Potential Pools”, the goal of which is to systematically develop identified talent with good performance and excellent conduct.
-In 2016, 7 percent (64) of our employees were allocated to appropriate “Potential Pools” on the basis of a careful evaluation process.
+In 2014, Group Human Resources, together with the operating units, created five “Potential Pools” to systematically develop identified talent with good performance and excellent conduct.
+In 2017, 8.25 percent (71 individuals) (2016: 7%, 64 individuals) of our employees were allocated to appropriate “Potential Pools” on the basis of a careful evaluation process.

 Bachelor, work and study, and master programmes

 Since 2014, the LLB Group has intensified its focus on university graduates.
-Each year there are three different programmes available for seven candidates: practical-based direct entry for graduates (2016: 3), a work and study programme for postgraduates in the final phase of their studies (2016: 2) and a trainee programme for postgraduates (2016: 4).
-Talented young people get to know our company in-depth from the inside as part of an eighteen-month on-the-job trainee programme covering three areas of work – in 2016, we took on three trainees with an above-average master’s degree.
+Each year there are three different programmes available for nine candidates – there were seven candidates in 2017: practical-based direct entry for graduates (2017: 3), a work and study programme for postgraduates in the final phase of their studies (2017: 2) and a trainee programme for postgraduates (2017: 2).
+Talented young people get to know our company in-depth from the inside as part of an eighteen-month on-the-job trainee programme covering three areas of work – in 2017, we took on two trainees with an above-average master’s degree.